 - 3.1.
-Dorset is proud of its £18.6 billion contribution to the UK economy and its robust employment and business survival rates.
+Dorset is proud of its economy worth £18.2 billion (ONS 2020) and its robust employment and business survival rates.
 However, like many parts of the UK, Dorset's productivity rate lags behind the national average and we face renewed global competition in a post-Brexit economy.
 Despite this, Dorset's economy is resilient, growing, and has the potential to deliver greater prosperity for Dorset and beyond for generations to come. - 3.2.
-Dorset LEP's modern industrial vision is to double Dorset's productivity and economic output to £35.6 billion over the next twenty years, generating 80,000 jobs, building around 78,000 new homes, and creating a local economy that is sustainable, innovative and inclusive.

-Figure 1 Our Ambition

-- 3.3.
+The draft Dorset's Local Industrial Strategy identified for Dorset to become by 2030: 1) A national leader for One Health and aquaculture, adopting a holistic approach that ensures our population ages well and lives sensitively in the environment; 2) A key defence hub for the UK, and a leader in defence technology and commercialisation, embracing new technologies and leading a revolution in defence innovation and security; 3) Leading a digital and cultural transformation across all communities. - 3.3.
 Dorset LEP is committed to building a future where everyone living, working and studying in Dorset will be living better.
-Following submission of the Local Industrial Strategy for Dorset's economic growth, working with partners (including the region's two local authorities) Dorset LEP has developed a portfolio of investment for the next ten years to inspire confidence and attract private sector investment.
-The Dorset Low Carbon Investment Opportunities plan, which provides a roadmap to decarbonise Dorset, was commissioned by Dorset LEP in June 2021 and demonstrates our commitment to support a carbon zero Dorset by 2050. - 3.4.
-Dorset LEP is committed to delivering the outcomes indicated in Figure 1 through our funded delivery and has already achieved those indicated in Figure 2.
+Following submission of the Local Industrial Strategy for Dorset's economic growth, working with partners (including the region's two local authorities) Dorset LEP developed the Dorset Investment Prospectus.
+This is a portfolio of investment for the next ten years to inspire confidence and attract private sector investment in the region. - 3.4.
+In addition, the Dorset Low Carbon Investment Opportunities plan, which provides a roadmap to decarbonise Dorset, was commissioned by Dorset LEP in June 2021 and demonstrates our commitment to support a carbon zero Dorset by 2050. - 3.5.
+The Dorset Local Skills Report is an extensive evidence base for local skills insights and initiatives developed by Dorset's Skills Advisory Panel and Board and coordinated by Dorset LEP with extensive partnership support.
+The report offers a reflection on Dorset's skills journey to date and outlines the strategic direction of travel. - 3.6.
+The Dorset LEP latest Annual Report and Delivery Plan provide details on delivery achievements and future activity, and both can be viewed on our website.

-Figure 2 Funded Delivery Outcomes by 2025

-Figure 3 Overview of achievements

-4. Section 2: Roles, responsibilities and structure of Dorset LEP and the Accountable Body
+4. Section B: Roles, responsibilities and structure of Dorset LEP and the Accountable Body